awesomemotive/easy-digital-downloads/readme.txt

 = 1.0.8.1 =

-* Updated es_ES translation files
-* A lots of code documentation improvements
-* Completely rewrote the purchase processing functions to fix a couple of bugs and make the entire thing easier to debug and improve
-* Fixed a problem with user emails not being recorded for guest purchases
-* Improved the performance of the add-ons page with transients
-* Reorganized some functions into more appropriate files
-* Fixed translation domains on the login forms
-* Added a new option for marking a payment as "refunded".
+* New: Added a new option for marking a payment as "refunded".
 The refund process must be done through the payment gateway still.
 When payments are marked as "refunded", the sales and earnings stats will be adjusted accordingly.
-* Added an alert message to the "Delete Payment" link
+* New: Added an alert message to the "Delete Payment" link
-* Updated French language files
-* Added get_post_class() to the payments history page so that payment rows can be styled based on their status, post type, etc.
+* New: Added get_post_class() to the payments history page so that payment rows can be styled based on their status, post type, etc.
-* Updated admin CSS to add custom background color to refunded payments
-* Added new filter called "edd_payment_statuses", which can be used to register custom statuses
+* New: Added new filter called "edd_payment_statuses", which can be used to register custom statuses
+* Fix: Translation domains on the login forms
+* Fix: Problem with user emails not being recorded for guest purchases
+* Tweak: Updated es_ES translation files
+* Tweak: Lots of code documentation improvements
+* Tweak: Completely rewrote the purchase processing functions to fix a couple of bugs and make the entire thing easier to debug and improve
+* Tweak: Improved the performance of the add-ons page with transients
+* Tweak: Reorganized some functions into more appropriate files
+* Tweak: Updated admin CSS to add custom background color to refunded payments
+* Tweak: Updated French language files

 = 1.0.8 =

-* Added the [purchase_history] shortcode for showing a detailed list of user's purchases
+* New: Added the [purchase_history] shortcode for showing a detailed list of user's purchases
-* Improved the names of the widgets
-* Fixed a CSS bug with the Add Ons page
-* Added the edd_get_checkout_uri() function for use by themes
+* New: Added the edd_get_checkout_uri() function for use by themes
+* Fix: Incorrectly named parameter in the edd_after_download_content hook
+* Fix: CSS bug with the Add Ons page
-* Fixed a couple of bugs with the login/register checkout forms
+* Fix: Couple of bugs with the login/register checkout forms
-* Dramatically improved code documentation
+* Tweak: Dramatically improved code documentation
-* Fixed an incorrectly named parameter in the edd_after_download_content hook
+* Tweak: Improved the names of the widgets

 = 1.0.7.2 =

-* Added a new EDD Categories / Tags widget
+* New: Added a new EDD Categories / Tags widget
-* Removed duplicated code from payments history page
-* Fixed a major bug that made it impossible to safely update orders
+* New: Added an enhancement to the cart widget that causes the "Purchase" button to reset when removing an item from the cart
-* Added user's IP address to payment meta
+* New: Added user's IP address to payment meta
-* Added localization to the default page titles created during install
+* New: Added localization to the default page titles created during install
+* Fix: Major bug that made it impossible to safely update orders
-* Removed old stripe.js code that is no longer used
+* Tweak: Removed old stripe.js code that is no longer used
-* Added an enhancement to the cart widget that causes the "Purchase" button to reset when removing an item from the cart
+* Tweak: Removed duplicated code from payments history page

 = 1.0.7.1 =

-* Added a second instance do_action('edd_purchase_form_user_info') to the checkout registration form
+* New: Added a second instance do_action('edd_purchase_form_user_info') to the checkout registration form
-* Updated the edd_purchase_link() function to automatically detect chosen link styles and colors
+* New: Added a wrapper div.edd-cart-ajax-alert around the message that shows when an item has been added to the cart
-* Fixed a bug with the discount code form on checkout.
+* Fix: Bug with the discount code form on checkout.
 It now only shows if there is at least one active discount.
 Props to Sksmatt
-* Fixed a bug with the Media Uploader when adding media to the content of a Download.
+* Fix: Bug with the Media Uploader when adding media to the content of a Download.
 Props to Sksmatt
-* Added a wrapper div.edd-cart-ajax-alert around the message that shows when an item has been added to the cart
-* Fixed a small error notice present in the checkout form short code.
+* Fix: Small error notice present in the checkout form short code.
 Props to Sksmatt
-* Fixed a small bug wit the edd_remove_item_url() present when on a 404 error page.
+* Fix: Small bug wit the edd_remove_item_url() present when on a 404 error page.
 Props to Sksmatt
+* Tweak: Updated the edd_purchase_link() function to automatically detect chosen link styles and colors

 = 1.0.7 =

-* Added new edd_has_variable_prices() function
+* New: edd_has_variable_prices() function
-* Improved the edd_price() function to take into account products with variable prices
-* Added an $id parameter to the edd_cart_item filter
-* Updated French language files
-* Added missing "required" classes to the checkout login form
+* New: Added missing "required" classes to the checkout login form
-* Added the ability to update the email address associated with payments
+* New: Added the ability to update the email address associated with payments
-* Added a new [edd_login] short code for showing a basic login form
+* New: Added a new [edd_login] short code for showing a basic login form
-* Added new Dutch language translation files
+* New: Added new Dutch language translation files
+* New: Added an $id parameter to the edd_cart_item filter
+* Tweak: Updated French language files
+* Tweak: Improved the edd_price() function to take into account products with variable prices

 = 1.0.6 =

-* NOTE: if you have modified the checkout_cart.php template via your theme, please consider updating it with the new version as many things have changed.
+*** NOTE:** if you have modified the checkout_cart.php template via your theme, please consider updating it with the new version as many things have changed.
+* New: Added missing element classes to the cart widget, checkout cart, and more
+* New: Added the edd_price() function for use in themes
+* New: Added new a new filter that allows for the jQuery validation rules to be modified for the checkout page
+* New: Added filters that allow for post type and taxonomy labels to be modified via the theme
+* New: Added filters that allow for the post type "supports" attributes to be modified
+* New: Added extra mimetypes to the function that processes file downloads
+* Fix: Bug that allowed for the same download to be added to the cart twice.
-* Fixed a bug with the empty cart message not being displayed on the checkout page
+* Fix: Bug with the empty cart message not being displayed on the checkout page
-* When purchasing a product with variable prices, the selected price option name is now shown on the checkout page
-* Fixed a bug with the in-checkout registration /login form
+* Fix: Bug with the in-checkout registration /login form
-* Improved the layout of the in-checkout register / login forms
-* Fixed a bug in the "Edit Payment" page caused by the variable price system
+* Fix: Bug in the "Edit Payment" page caused by the variable price system
-* Fixed a bug with plugin pages being duplicate on reactivation of EDD
+* Fix: Bug with plugin pages being duplicate on reactivation of EDD
-* Variable price descriptions can now contain HTMl
+* Tweak: Variable price descriptions can now contain HTMl
-* Added new a new filter that allows for the jQuery validation rules to be modified for the checkout page
-* Payments in the Payment History page can now be sorted by ID, Status, and Date.
+* Tweak: Payments in the Payment History page can now be sorted by ID, Status, and Date.
-* Fix a bug that allowed for the same download to be added to the cart twice.
-* Added missing element classes to the cart widget, checkout cart, and more
-* Added the edd_price() function for use in themes
+* Tweak: Improved the layout of the in-checkout register / login forms
-* Updated the edd_payment_meta filter with a second parameter for $payment_data
+* Tweak: Updated the edd_payment_meta filter with a second parameter for $payment_data
-* Updated the "Insert Download" icon in the "Insert Media" section to match the main post type icon
+* Tweak: Updated the "Insert Download" icon in the "Insert Media" section to match the main post type icon
-* Added filters that allow for post type and taxonomy labels to be modified via the theme
-* Added filters that allow for the post type "supports" attributes to be modified
-* Added extra mimetypes to the function that processes file downloads
-* Dramatically improved the CSS of the checkout page.
+* Tweak: Dramatically improved the CSS of the checkout page.
+* Tweak: When purchasing a product with variable prices, the selected price option name is now shown on the checkout page

 = 1.0.5 =

-* New variable pricing option for downloads
+* New: Variable pricing option for downloads
-* Added new {price} template tag for emails
+* New: Added new {price} template tag for emails
-* Fixed an improperly named filter for "edd_payment_meta"
-* Updated some advanced query URLs to be more efficient
-* Updated the German language files
-* Updated default.po/mo
+* New: Added support for free downloads
-* Added a check for whether the current theme supports post thumbnails
+* New: Added a check for whether the current theme supports post thumbnails
-* Fixed a few undefined index errors
-* Updated Spanish language files
+* New: Icon to the Downloads post type
-* Added support for free downloads
+* Fix: Improperly named filter for "edd_payment_meta"
-* Fixed some bugs with the email formatting
+* Fix: Some bugs with the email formatting
-* Fixed a small bug with the ajax add to cart system
+* Fix: Small bug with the ajax add to cart system
+* Fix: Few undefined index errors
+* Tweak: Updated Spanish language files
+* Tweak: Updated some advanced query URLs to be more efficient
+* Tweak: Updated the German language files
+* Tweak: Updated default.po/mo
-* Improved the download metabox layout
+* Tweak: Improved the download metabox layout
-* Updated the French language files
+* Tweak: Updated the French language files
-* Added a new icon to the Downloads post type

 = 1.0.4.1 =

-* New download post type icon
+* New: Download post type icon
-* Fixed missing add-ons.php file
+* Fix: Missing add-ons.php file

 = 1.0.4 =

-* Added a new "Add Ons" page for viewing all available add-ons for the plugin
+* New: "Add Ons" page for viewing all available add-ons for the plugin
-* Added two new filters for currencies that allow developers to add their own currencies
+* New: Two new filters for currencies that allow developers to add their own currencies
-* Improved meta box field loading that allows add-ons to add / remove fields
+* Tweak: Meta box field loading that allows add-ons to add / remove fields
-* Added language files for Spanish
+* Tweak: Added language files for Spanish
-* Improvements to the "empty cart" message.
+* Tweak: Improvements to the "empty cart" message.
 It can now be customized via a filter

 = 1.0.3 =

-* Added first and last name fields to the checkout registration form.
+* New: Added first and last name fields to the checkout registration form.
-* Improved country list formatting.
-* Improved the price input field to make it more clear and help prevent improper price formats.
+* New: Option to include an "Agree to terms" to the checkout.
+* New: An option for the checkout cart template to be customized via the theme.
+* New: Add .epub files to accepted mime types.
-* Added backwards compatibility for WP versions < 3.3.
+* Fix: backwards compatibility for WP versions < 3.3.
 The rich editors in the settings pages could not be rendered in < 3.3.
-* Added option to include an "Agree to terms" to the checkout.
-* Added an option for the checkout cart template to be customized via the theme.
-* Fixed a potential bug with file downloads.
+* Fix: Potential bug with file downloads.
-* Added .epub files to accepted mime types.
-* Fixed a bug with a missing email field when using add-on gateways.
+* Fix: Bug with a missing email field when using add-on gateways.
+* Tweak: Improved country list formatting.
+* Tweak: Improved the price input field to make it more clear and help prevent improper price formats.

 = 1.0.2 =

-* Added an option to delete payments
+* New: An option to delete payments
-* Added featured thumbnails to checkout cart
+* New: Featured thumbnails to checkout cart
-* Moved payment action links to beneath the payment email to better match WordPress core
-* Improved checkout CSS to help prevent conflicts
-* "Already purchased" message now shows option to checkout when purchasing again.
-* Forced file downloads and hidden file URLs
+* New: Forced file downloads and hidden file URLs
-* Fixed a bug with duplicate purchase receipts
+* Fix: Bug with duplicate purchase receipts
-* Updated language files
-* Fixed a bug with the discount code system
+* Fix: A bug with the discount code system
+* Tweak: Updated language files
+* Tweak: "Already purchased" message now shows option to checkout when purchasing again.
+* Tweak: Improved checkout CSS to help prevent conflicts
+* Tweak: Moved payment action links to beneath the payment email to better match WordPress core

 = 1.0.1.4 =

+* New: The Italian language files, thanks to Marco.
-* Fixed a bug with the "Add New" button for download source files.
+* Fix: A bug with the "Add New" button for download source files.
-* Added the Italian language files, thanks to Marco.

 = 1.0.1.3 =

-* Fixed a bug with the checkout login / register forms
+* Fix: A bug with the checkout login / register forms

 = 1.0.1.2 =

+* New: German translation, thanks to David Decker.
+* New: Partial European Portuguese translation, thanks to Takssista.
-Fixed a bug with the manual payment gateway.
+* Fix: A bug with the manual payment gateway.
-Fixed a bug where sales / earnings counts were increased before a purchase was confirmed.
+* Fix: A bug where sales / earnings counts were increased before a purchase was confirmed.
-Fixed a bug with the checkout registration / login forms.
+* Fix: A bug with the checkout registration / login forms.
-Added a German translation, thanks to David Decker.
-Added a partial European Portuguese translation, thanks to Takssista.

 = 1.0.1.1 =

-* Minor updates including inclusion of INR as an available currency.
+* New: Inclusion of INR as an available currency.
-* Updates to the default.po file for missing strings.
+* Fix: Updates to the default.po file for missing strings.

 = 1.0 =